Sticky Icon

 Table of Contents

 Hypothyroidism, characterized by inadequate thyroid hormone production, presents a complex clinical challenge with far-reaching implications for metabolism, energy regulation, and overall health.
-While conventional medicine offers hormone replacement therapy as the standard treatment, Ayurveda provides a holistic approach aimed at addressing underlying imbalances and restoring thyroid function naturally.
+While conventional medicine offers hormone replacement therapy as the standard treatment, hypothyroidism ayurvedic treatment provides a holistic approach aimed at addressing underlying imbalances and restoring thyroid function naturally through diet, herbal remedies, lifestyle modifications, and detoxification therapies.

 Understanding Hypothyroidism